elstiko/elstiko.github.io/_posts/2019-01-11-Revising-Wardlings.md

 ## Patches

 The original character sheet had lots of patches, some round and some hexagonal, but this version would have fewer, and keep them all round (cutting hexes is slow, velcro dots are already round).
-The players enjoy sticking the patches onto their sheets but I learned back in 2016 (Running *Heroes in Trouble*, another proto-kid-rpg) that glue sticks at the table are a fiddly time-suck which no-one needs.
+The players enjoy sticking the patches onto their sheets but I learned back in 2016 (running *Heroes in Trouble*, another proto-kid-rpg) that glue sticks at the table are a fiddly time-suck which no-one needs.

 ## Finishing Touches